 Chia Seed Blender Pancakes with Wild Blueberry Syrup

 - In a medium saucepan over medium heat, combine blueberries, water, and sweetener.
 Bring to a boil and then simmer for 5 to 7 minutes.

 - Remove from heat and stir in lemon juice.
 Sprinkle with xanthan gum and whisk quickly to combine.
 Let cool.

-- In a large, high-powered blender, combine the eggs, almond milk, coconut flour, chia seeds, sweetener, baking powder, vanilla extract and salt.
+- In a large, high-powered blender, combine the eggs, water, coconut flour, chia seeds, sweetener, baking powder, vanilla extract and salt.

 - Heat a large griddle or skillet over medium heat and spray with coconut oil spray.